ALEX JANNUZZI is a music composer for media born and raised in Rio de Janeiro, Brazil.

 Most recently, Alex has begun scoring the horror audio drama "The Veil", from Voxx Studios.
 He also recently scored the documentary "Mud Refugees", which deals with the toxic mud disaster in Mariana, Brazil, and is set to be screened soon in Los Angeles.

-Most recently Alex has co-founded a new YouTube channel named Blak Magik, where he and his long time friend Caio Souza re-arrange video game tracks using any instruments they can get their hands on.
+In 2017, Alex co-founded the YouTube channel named Blak Magik, where he and his long time friend Caio Souza re-arrange video game music using only live instruments .

 As a performer, Alex plays in the band An Endless Sporadic, a fusion prog rock band known world-wide for having placed tracks in games such as Guitar Hero 3 and 5.